fabferri/az-pattern/nat-iptables/nat-iptables-2/Readme.md

 iptables -A INPUT -j DROP
 ```

-Regardless of their destination, when packets match a particular rule in one of the tables, a _target_ or action is applied to them.
-If the rule specifies an **ACCEPT** _target_ for a matching packet, the packet skips the rest of the rule checks and is allowed to continue to its destination.
-If a rule specifies a **DROP** _target_, that packet is refused access to the system and nothing is sent back to the host that sent the packet.
+Regardless of their destination, when packets match a particular rule in one of the tables, a _target_ or action is applied to them. <br>
+If the rule specifies an **ACCEPT** _target_ for a matching packet, the packet skips the rest of the rule checks and is allowed to continue to its destination. <br>
+If a rule specifies a **DROP** _target_, that packet is refused access to the system and nothing is sent back to the host that sent the packet. <br>
 If a rule specifies the optional **REJECT** _target_, the packet is dropped, but an error packet is sent to the packet's originator.

 Let's discuss the NAT rules.<br>
 In the nat table the top rules of PREROUTING and POSTROUTING chains are: